232223vv/P2_Gemini/README.md

 ## Answer without prompt from Gemini
 ```
+USER:
-USER: Why is the COMB macro in the COMB-MCM paper better than general Compute-in-Memory macros?”
+Why is the COMB macro in the COMB-MCM paper better than general Compute-in-Memory macros?
 ```

 ![image-AWoP](answerWithoutPrompt/AWoP.png)